 War is a game-changer.
 It brings pain, destruction and death.
 It profoundly impacts the collective identity of societies and nations.
 It changes societies in ways that would have been unthinkable before.
 It creates new political forms.
 It changes strategy and tactics.
 It generates and spreads scientific discoveries that deeply affects geopolitics, the art of war and societies.
 It changes the balance of power, redraws maps and upsets geopolitics and status quo.

 Wars should thus be part of the issues and problems with which strategic foresight and warning deals.
 We are not only concerned with the potential escalation towards war, or the risk of war, which belongs directly and obviously to national security, but also with the war itself and its evolution, which should be monitored, while its strategic impact should be continuously assessed and scenarios for the future elaborated.
 Indeed, most analyses on the future should also pay attention to ongoing wars considering the scope and complexity of their impact.
-Meanwhile, actors dealing with regions where wars take place, or with actors involved in wars, from humanitarian and development NGOs to private corporations to, obviously, state and quasi-states actors and International Governmental Organizations.
+Meanwhile, actors dealing with regions where wars take place, or with actors involved in wars, from humanitarian and development NGOs to private corporations to, obviously, state and quasi-states actors and International Governmental Organizations, should pay attention to the possibility of escalation towards war, to new emerging wars such as those that could involve artificial intelligence-power, as well as to ongoing and ending wars.

 - Environment, Climate Change, War and State, by JM Valantin, 16 March 2015.
 (Members-Only)